 Also on that list?
 Target.
 You shop there, your mom shops there, your cousins who live overseas only wish they could shop there.
 During the 2000 recession, Target reduced its operating costs and narrowed its distribution margins, all while increasing its marketing and sales budget by 20 percent.
 Not only did Target rise from the ashes of a recession practically unscathed, but the company went on to experience a banner decade.

-History lesson aside, you’re probably wondering how to keep marketing and advertising without seeming opportunistic or come across as out of touch and insensitive.
+Now I probably have you wondering how to keep marketing without seeming overly opportunistic or even coming across as out of touch and insensitive.
 Consumer spending accounts for 70 percent of the economy, even in a recession, so the key to outsmarting a recession is changing how you market: shifting budgets into new marketing channels, tweaking messaging, shifting budgets and goals, and never, ever going dark.

-Although no two recessions have ever been alike, the one certainty is that consumers reduce their spending and set different priorities for what they buy.
-Although more than 10 million Americans have filed for unemployment in recent weeks, this doesn’t mean people want to stop hearing from you—they just want you to speak to them differently.
+Although every recession is different, we do know with certainty that consumers reduce their spending and set different priorities for what they buy.
+Because of this, how you speak to your prospects has to change.
 Your brand messaging has to shift to be more empathetic, understanding, and compassionate.

-Additionally, when creating content around the products and services you offer, consider focusing on your lower-cost offerings or legacy models or solutions that are less expensive to produce or sell.
-Consumers will be spending on essentials rather than luxury and discretionary purchases, so advertise and market what will sell—not what you want to sell.
-During the recession, you’ll see car companies marketing economy models, restaurants advertising dollar menu-style eats, and retailers selling lower-cost clothing labels.
+Additionally, when creating content around the solutions you offer, consider focusing on your lower-cost offerings or legacy models that are less expensive to produce or sell.
+Consumers will be spending on essentials rather than making luxury and discretionary purchases.
+For instance, during a recession, you typically see car companies focusing on economy models, restaurants advertising dollar menu-style eats, and retailers selling lower-cost clothing labels.

-Two great examples of recession-proof marketing strategies come from P&G and Campbell Soup Co., both of which are poised to survive this recession no matter how long it lasts.
+Two great examples of recession-proof marketing strategies come from P&G and Campbell Soup Co.

 P&G: Focusing on Lower-Cost Offerings